Ugochukwuodinaka/WHO-Covid-19-Global-Analysis/README.md

     - Was used to:
         1. Was used to save extracted data from WHO website,
         2. Transform,
-        3. Load the dataset for this analysis.
+        3. Load the datasets for this analysis.

 2. Tableau (Was used to create dashboards for this analysis)
     - The following Tableau were incorporated: